6 of India's most beautiful desserts

 This dish from the West Bengal region is made from simple ingredients that yield more than the sum of its parts.

-It begins with milk, which is reduced over heat and then sweetened with jaggery, a sugar formed from the sap of palm trees.
+It begins with milk, which is reduced over heat and then sweetened with jaggery, a sugar formed from sugar cane juice or the sap of palm trees.
 From there, yogurt culture is added and the whole mixture is set until firm.

 "It almost tastes like a baked dish, but you eat it cold," Cardoz says.
 The traditional way of serving mishti doi is in a terracotta or clay bowl, with bright threads of saffron, pistachio crumbles or even edible flowers often scattered over the top of the mixture.